aileenhuang/NAO-Cooperation-Study/README.md

 **ip.txt** contains no code.
 It contains the IP address at which Nao can be accessed in order to establish a connection.
 Nao's IP address can be found by pressing his chest button.

-**Nao Cheatsheet** also does not contain any code.
+**Nao Cheatsheet** also does in any code.
 It stores only a list of the codes for all of the possible responses in react() and react_answer().

+###Trivia Game Code

+The trivia game was created with [Sinatra](http://www.sinatrarb.com/).
+You can find download instructions on the official website.

+If you'd like to run the trivia game, you may execute the game with the Bash command `<ruby app.rb>` and you can access the trivia game by typing in `<localhost:9494>` into your browser of choice.

+Several things to note:

+The game is not whitespace nor capital-sensitive, but it is spelling-sensitive with zero tolerance for spelling mistakes.
+An issue (albeit largely inconsequential) that we ran into was that our participants would sometimes spell certain words incorrectly.
+This is a simple trivia game and does not handle that properly.

+Please note that the game comes with a particular file called `<a.in>`.
+This file contains the current participant number.
+The program spits out that number into a log file of all of the participants' answers in the game, and updates the every time the game is reset so that there is no need to change it manually.
+This file is a necessary component of the program.

+All log files go into a directory called Logs.
+This is also a necessary component of the program.

+Lastly, because the HTTP requests are relatively simplistic, hitting the back button on the browser tends to incorrectly send a POST request.
+All participants were instructed not to hit the back button as a result.